 Martin Luther King and the Montgomery Story

 In 1957, readers could pay 10 cents to buy a 16-page comic book called Martin Luther King and the Montgomery Story.
-In this article from Teaching Tolerance, Andrew Aydin explains the history of this comic book and the under-appreciated role that comics played in the civil rights movement.
+In this article from Learning for Justice, Andrew Aydin explains the history of this comic book and the under-appreciated role that comics played in the civil rights movement.

 Reflections on a Dream Deferred From John Lewis

-In this article from 2008, civil rights icon Congressman John Lewis, who worked with Dr. King, writes for Teaching Tolerance about the legacy of Dr. King’s ideals.
+In this article from 2008, civil rights icon Congressman John Lewis, who worked with Dr. King, writes for Learning for Justice about the legacy of Dr. King’s ideals.

 Teaching MLK With the Social Justice Standards